ClaudioHeinrich/PostprocessingSST/README.md

 The reproduction relies on the data (both observations and predictions) being already stored in a data table of the same format as the example data table DT.
 The file scripts/various/data_processing.R shows how such a data table can be constructed from netcdf files.

+Additionally, the script 'generate_plots' reproduces all plots shown in the paper.
+It essentially requires all other scripts to be run previously, see the script for more details.

 ###########################################################################################
 ##### The script 01.master.setup.R, handling multiple runs and the variable name_abbr #####
 ###########################################################################################